Why Is Alcohol So Addictive?

 Genetic Predisposition

 Research indicates that genetics play a significant role in the risk of developing alcohol use disorder.
 Certain genetic variants can influence how alcohol is metabolized, how rewarding it feels, and how susceptible an individual is to its effects.
 Studies on twins and families have shown that genetics account for about 50% of the risk for alcoholism.
+For instance, children of individuals with AUD are statistically more likely to develop the disorder themselves, suggesting a hereditary component.

 Environmental Influences